-- Cost for each semester (four months) is approximately $5,505 for students living in the residence halls on the Hill County Campus.
-Students living off campus while attending the Johnson County Campus or Burleson Center should allow for $6,130 per semester.
+- Cost for each semester (four months) is approximately $7,007.50 for students living in the residence halls on the Hill County Campus.
+Students living off campus while attending the Johnson County Campus or Burleson Higher Education Center should allow for $9,769.50 per semester.

 - Cost for placement testing is currently $39.
 Placement testing must be complete prior to registration.

 This amount should be documented on the Financial Statement and supporting documents should provide proof that this amount is available for each semester.
 Students should be prepared to pay tuition, fees, housing costs, and purchase books at the time of registration.
-Proof of health insurance must also be provided at the time of registration.
+Proof of health insurance must also be provided prior to registration.

 Hill County Campus- All International students attending the Hill County Campus are required to live in the residence halls on campus during their first semester at Hill College.
 Any exception must be approved by the Dean of Students.